-45th-Day Instructor Withdrawal Policy, "FW", Virtual via Zoom
+45th-Day Instructor Withdrawal Policy (FW), Asynchronous Online Classes

-Students who have missed four (4) consecutive classes, has not submitted any assignments, nor taken any quizzes by the 45th-day census report, due on March 4, 2022 are assumed NOT to be participating in the class and may be withdrawn at the faculty member's discretion.
-After the 45th-day census, if a student needs to stop attending a course, they must withdraw from the course (see Student Withdrawal Policy).
+Students who have missed four (4) consecutive course due dates for learning activities, participation, assignments, quizzes, exams, by the 45th-day census report, due on March 4, 2022 are assumed NOT to be participating in the class and may be withdrawn at the faculty member's discretion.
+After the 45th - day census, if a student needs to stop attending a course, they must withdraw from the course (see Student Withdrawal Policy below).

-Student Withdrawal Policy, "W"
+Student Withdrawal (W)